4b11b4/jinja-journal/readme.md

 After pushing your code with the workflow file:
 1. Go to your repository on GitHub
 2. Navigate to Settings > Pages
-3. Under "Source", select the "gh-pages" branch and the "/" (root) folder
+3. Under "Source", select "GitHub Actions"
 4. Click "Save"

 The GitHub Action will handle rebuilding and deploying your site whenever you push new changes or add new entries.